-The Conventional Approach to Evaluating past performance does not tell us anything useful about the future.
+The conventional approach to evaluating past performance does not tell us anything useful about the future.

 Portfolio performance evaluation is useful only if it can lead to actionable insights.

 The uncomfortable truth is that conventional performance measurement has little to no value, and it is almost never actionable.
-We all understand that past returns are not positive predictors of future returns.
+We all know that past returns are not positive predictors of future returns.
 In fact, managers in the top quartile in one period are more likely to be in the bottom quartile the next than to remain in the top.

 The reason past performance is not a positive predictor is that the impact of market randomness overwhelms any return due to security selection skill.
 Every active portfolio has systematic bets relative to the benchmark, typically unintentional, and common techniques cannot effectively distinguish return due to security selection from the return due to these passive differences.

 The trick is to separate performance due to security selection from performance due to passive systematic exposures (e.g., market, sector, and size betas) that differ from the benchmark.

 Brinson attribution and Active Share – common techniques of risk and performance analytics software – attempt to distinguish active return (Brinson) and risk (Active Share) from their passive counterparts.
 Unfortunately, both approaches implicitly assume that individual securities all have identical systematic exposures, including identical market and sector betas.